althonos/pyfamsa/README.md

 results directly.
 It interacts with the FAMSA library interface, which has the following advantages:

-- **single dependency**: pyfamsa is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the FAMSA binary being present on the end-user machine.
+- **single dependency**: PyFAMSA is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the FAMSA binary being present on the end-user machine.
 - **no intermediate files**: Everything happens in memory, in a Python object